electron-userland/spectron/README.md

 * `debuggerAddress` - String address of a Chrome debugger server to connect to.
 * `chromeDriverLogPath` - String path to file to store ChromeDriver logs in.
   Setting this option enables `--verbose` logging when starting ChromeDriver.
+* `webdriverLogPath` - String path to a directory where Webdriver will write logs to.
+Setting this option enables `verbose` logging from Webdriver.

 ### Node Integration